Yash-Mehtaa/campuscashflow/README.md

-# CampusCashflow — Student Budget & “Can I Buy It?”
-Desktop App
+# 💸 CampusCashflow — Student Budget & “Can I Buy It?”
+App

 > Moving to a new country is exciting, but as an international student in the U.S. I quickly learned that managing money each month was harder than I imagined.
 Tuition bills, rent, groceries, weekend plans, everything came at once, and knowing how much I could safely spend was a constant guessing game.
 Talking with friends showed me I wasn’t alone: most students were juggling spreadsheets, bank apps, and mental math just to figure out their balance.
 >